Non-Euclidean Contraction Analysis of Continuous-Time Neural Networks: Introduction

 \textbf{Contributions.} This paper contributes fundamental control-theoretic understanding to the study of artificial neural networks in machine learning and neuronal circuits in neuroscience, thereby building a hopefully useful bridge among these three disciplines.

-Specifically, the paper develops a comprehensive contraction theory for continuous-time NN models through the following contributions.
-First, we obtain novel logarithmic norm results including (i) the quasiconvexity of the $\ell_1$ and $\ell_\infty$ logarithmic norms with respect to diagonal weights and provide novel optimization techniques to compute optimal weights which yield larger contraction rates, (ii) logarithmic norm properties of principal submatrices of a matrix with respect to monotonic norms, and (iii) explicit formulas for the $\ell_1$ and $\ell_\infty$ logarithmic norms under multiplicatively-weighted uncertainty, resulting in a maximization of the logarithmic norm over a matrix polytope.
+Specifically, the paper develops a comprehensive contraction theory for classes of continuous-time NN models.
+In order to develop this theory, we make several technical contributions on non-Euclidean logarithmic norms and nonsmooth contraction theory.
+To be specific, first, we obtain novel logarithmic norm results including (i) the quasiconvexity of the $\ell_1$ and $\ell_\infty$ logarithmic norms with respect to diagonal weights and provide novel optimization techniques to compute optimal weights which yield larger contraction rates, (ii) logarithmic norm properties of principal submatrices of a matrix with respect to monotonic norms, and (iii) explicit formulas for the $\ell_1$ and $\ell_\infty$ logarithmic norms under multiplicatively-weighted uncertainty, resulting in a maximization of the logarithmic norm over a matrix polytope.
+The matrix polytopes described in (iii) are of special interest since the Jacobian matrix of the Hopfield or firing-rate neural network vector field always lies inside this polytope.
 The formulas in~(iii) generalize previous results \cite[Theorem~3.8]{YF-TGK:96}, \cite[Lemma~3]{WH-JC:09} and \cite[Lemma~8]{SJ-AD-AVP-FB:21f}.

 Motivated by our non-Euclidean logarithmic norm results, we define $M$-Hurwitz matrices, i.e., matrices whose Metzler majorant is Hurwitz.
 We compare $M$-Hurwitz matrices with other classes of matrices including quasidominant, totally Hurwitz, and Lyapunov diagonally stable matrices.